sigau/easy_irods_commands/README.md

 ```
 ### PULL : GET BACK DATA FROM IRODS
 To get back data from irods you have to give **a type ( [-f] for a file and [-C] for a folder )** and the **local path** where you want to download the data.
-If you don't give a path the script will scan all your local data from the root-folder and ask you where you want to put it (it can take some time if you have many folder).
+If you don't give a path, the script will scan all your local data from the root-folder and ask you where you want to put it (it can take some time if you have many folder).
 ```
 ### PUT THE IRODS FOLDER "PROJECT_2" IN THE LOCAL FOLDER "MY_LOCAL_PROJECT"
 $ ./easicmd.py pull -C MY_LOCAL_PROJECT/